mikeoleary/mikeoleary.github.io/_posts/2024-10-12-migrate-bitnami-wordpress-between-servers.md

 ---
 layout: single
-title:  "Migrate Bitnami Wordpress beteween servers"
+title:  "Migrate Bitnami Wordpress between servers"
 categories: [blogging]
 tags: [blogging]
 excerpt: "I hate Wordpress, so I'm creating a post to remember how I migrated this site." #this is a custom variable meant for a short description to be displayed on home page